Horowitz-Polchinski Solutions at Large $k$: Numerics

 In figure \ref{chiphid65} we plot the variable $\chi(0)+\sqrt2\phi(0)$ as a function of $\phi_\infty$.
 This plot is significant for the following reason.
 As we discussed before, $\phi_\infty=0$ corresponds to the Hagedorn temperature, and the HP solution preserves in this case a diagonal $SU(2)$ subgroup of $SU(2)_L\times SU(2)_R$.
 This means that $\chi+\sqrt2\phi$ vanishes for all $r$.
 For $\phi_\infty>0$, the symmetry is further broken to $U(1)$, and one can view the vertical axis in figure \ref{chiphid65} as parametrizing the amount by which the symmetry is broken for small $r$.
 Figure \ref{chiphid65} shows that as one approaches the critical value of $\chi$, this amount goes to zero.
 Thus, the $SU(2)$ symmetry is restored as one approaches the singularity.

 Figure \ref{dphiinf} provides a useful summary of the numerical solutions that we found.
 HP-type solutions exist in the shaded region in that figure.
-For given $2< d< 7$ there is a finite range of $\phi_\infty$ in which these solutions exist.
-The size of this range goes to zero as $d\to 7$ where, as we saw before, even the solution at $\phi_\infty=0$ ceases to exist.
+For given $2< d< d_c$ there is a finite range of $\phi_\infty$ in which these solutions exist.
+The size of this range goes to zero as $d\to d_c$ where, as we saw before, even the solution at $\phi_\infty=0$ ceases to exist.
 As one approaches the dashed blue line in figure \ref{dphiinf}, the solution becomes singular at small $r$.
 In particular, the deformed three-sphere becomes singular, and the dilaton goes to infinity.

-It is natural to conjecture that the behavior of the solutions of the original HP problem, where the $\mathbb{S}^3$ is replaced by $\mathbb{S}^1$ is similar, but this requires an analysis which is beyond the scope of our current techniques, as discussed in \cite{Chu:2025boe}.
+It is also instructive to study how the size of the HP-type solutions varies with \(d\).
+In figure \ref{ld}, we sketch this behavior for a fixed small \(\phi_\infty\).
+Since the e.o.m. become independent of \(k\) after the coordinate rescaling \eqref{resx}, the natural unit for the size \(l\) is \(\sqrt{k\alpha'}\); in this sense, the large \(k\) limit acts as a magnifying glass.

+Another small parameter in the problem is $\phi_\infty\equiv\phi(r\to\infty)$.
+Plugging it into the Lagrangian (\ref{kinterm}), \eqref{Vchiphi}, (\ref{resx}), we see that this parameter determines the mass of the winding tachyon $\chi$ at infinity